 “Gerbils Pounce On Their Food Bowls When Food Is Provided”

 After long experience, we prefer to use a mixture that does not have any peanuts or sunflower seeds in it and the one we use is “Gerri Premium Gerbil Food” as supplied by Supreme Petfoods.
-This mixture has pumpkin seeds and raisins included and is the basis for a balanced diet (This product is currently not available in the USA).
+This mixture has pumpkin seeds and raisins included and is the basis for a balanced diet.

 Young Gerbils appreciate plain oats in the enclosure and adult Gerbils devour these foods quickly.
 Budgie food is good for younger Gerbils, while older ones tend to ignore the small seeds in favor of larger items, though spray millet is consumed.